catcatcat8/mixbytes-audit/README.md

     return proposal.createdBlockNumber > 0 && !isRejected(proposal) && !proposal.isExecuted;
 }
 ```
 Created proposals that were only rejected or executed are removed from the proposal queue at the time a new proposal is created.
-Expired proposals cannot be voted for or executed.
-This leads to the fact that if the proposal is expired and not rejected or accepted it will never be removed from the proposal queue.
-With 10 such expired proposals in the proposal queue (not rejected and not executed) none of the functions of the `VotingDAOV2` contract will be able to be called (vote, veto or execute is not allowed to be called if the proposal is expired and it is not possible to create new proposals).
+Expired proposals cannot be voted on or executed.
+This has the effect that if the proposal is expired and not rejected or accepted, it will never be removed from the proposal queue.
+With 10 such expired proposals in the proposal queue (not rejected and not executed) none of the functions of the `VotingDAOV2` contract can be called (vote, veto or execute cannot be called if the proposal is expired and it is not possible to create new proposals).

 ##### Recommendation
-It is recommended to add additional condition `!isExpired(proposal)` to the `return` statement of the `isActive` function of the `ProposalLibrary` to check if the proposal has expired.
+It is recommended to add an additional condition `!isExpired(proposal)` to the `return` statement of the `isActive` function of the `ProposalLibrary` to check if the proposal has expired.
 It allows to remove expired proposals from the proposal queue when a new proposal is created.

 ***